CodingMayus/Lemniscate/README.md

 2. "+": adds a clean set of template to be written for the next topic/day.
 It has a separate saving button than the rest, so make sure to click the right one when you are to save.

-# Features to add:
+# Features/Updates to add:
+1. Convenience: Delete Buttons; Different ways to sort the notes ( lexiographically ); Make the Front-end more appealing.

-1. More note-taking templates and features ( Possibility making your own template )
+2. More note-taking templates and features ( Possibility making your own template ).
-3. User Authentication System, adding a quick-way to access all your previous notes
+3. User Authentication System, adding a quick-way to access all your previous notes.
 4. Add Mark-up to the notes to make them prettier.
 5. Export the notes somehow.